-"Transmission System Operators shall publish a detailed and comprehensive description of the methodology and process, including information on the parameters employed and the key assumptions, used to calculate the technical capacity"28.
+"Transmission System Operators shall publish a detailed and comprehensive description of the methodology and process, including information on the parameters employed and the key assumptions, used to calculate the technical capacity" 35.

-"Technical capacity" is defined29 as "the maximum firm capacity that the Transmission System Operator (TSO) can offer to users, taking account of system integrity and the operational requirements of the network" and must be published "on a numerical basis for all relevant points including entry and exit points"30.
+"Technical capacity" is defined36 as "the maximum firm capacity that the Transmission System Operator (TSO) can offer to users, taking account of system integrity and the operational requirements of the network" and must be published "on a numerical basis for all relevant points including entry and exit points" and "standard points".